fwielstra/fwielstra.github.io/_drafts/dialogflow.md

 ## Dialogflow

 Dialogflow is Google's product to build conversational, natural language interactions with.
-Combined with Google's text-to-speech technology, it allows for both voice controlled and text controlled interfaces, and it can be operated from a wide range of products, from Slack or Messenger bots to Google Home smart speakers and displays, and you can even build your own assistant using e.g. a raspberry pi or your own apps with it.
+Combined with Google's text-to-speech technology, it allows for both voice controlled and text controlled interfaces, and it can be operated from a wide range of products, from Slack or Messenger bots to Google Home smart speakers and displays, and you can even build your own assistant using e.g. a Raspberry Pi or your own apps with it.

 Despite it now mainly focusing on Google Assistant, Dialogflow also supports Cortana and Alexa, allowing developers to build their interface for all major voice assistant platforms.

 ## Building interfaces with Dialogflow

-It's probably best to [follow the offiical documentation and tutorials](https://dialogflow.com/docs), but in this section we'll try to give a bird's eye view of how to create a conversational interface - also known as an Agent - with Dialogflow.
+It's probably best to [follow the official documentation and tutorials](https://dialogflow.com/docs), but in this section we'll try to give a bird's eye view of how to create a conversational interface - also known as an Agent - with Dialogflow.

 ### Intents